Attempting perfect hypergraphs: Introduction

 A $k$-uniform hypergraph is {\it $C_\omega$-perfect} if for every induced subhypergraph $G'$ of $G$ we have: \begin{itemize} \item if $X \subseteq V(G')$ with $|X|<k-1$, then there is a proper $(\omega(G')-k+2)$-coloring of $G'$ (so $(k-1)$-tuples are colored) that restricts to a proper $(\omega (G')-k+2)$-coloring of $lk_{G'}(X)$ (so $(k-|X|-1)$-tuples are colored). \end{itemize}

 In Section \ref {s:coloring} we show that a weaker coloring property which resembles the Berge property for graphs suffices for $C_\omega$-perfectness.
-Define next $G$ to be {\em $C_\alpha$-perfect} if its complement $G^C$ is $C_\omega$-perfect.
+Define next $G$ to be {\em $C_\alpha$-perfect} if its complement $G^c$ is $C_\omega$-perfect.
 Now, call $G$ {\it doubly perfect} if $G$ is both $C_\omega$-perfect and $C_\alpha$-perfect.
 We study the class of doubly-perfect hypergraphs in Section \ref {s:co}.
 A $k$-uniform hypergraph is {\em clique friendly} if every set of $k+1$ vertices contains either $k+1$ edges or at most two edges.
 It follows easily from the definition that $C_\omega$-perfect hypergraphs are clique friendly and this implies that if $G$ is a doubly-perfect hypergraph which is neither complete nor empty, then $k \le 3$.
 Moreover, for $k=3$ to be doubly perfect $G$ must be a cocycle, namely every 4 vertices span an even number of edges.
 An equivalent definition of cocycles which we rely on in Section \ref {s:co} is the following: for a graph $G$ we write $co(G)$ to be the 3-uniform hypergraph whose edges correspond to triples of vertices of $G$ that span an odd number of edges.
-Every 3-regular cocycle $C$ can be written as $co(G)$ for some graph $G$.
+Every 3-uniform cocycle $C$ can be written as $co(G)$ for some graph $G$.

 A $k$-uniform hypergraph $G$ is {\it $H$-perfect} (or hereditary perfect) if the link $lk_G(X)$ of every set $X$ of $k-2$ vertices is a perfect graph.
 A $k$-uniform hypergraph is {\it $H_\omega$-perfect} if it is $H$-perfect and clique friendly.
 In Section \ref {s:coloring} we also prove that $H_\omega$-perfect hypergraphs are $C_\omega$-perfect.
 (The converse is not true.)
-Examples of $H_\omega$-perfect (hence also $C_\omega$-) hypergraphs include $k$-partite hypergraphs, simple hypergraphs and hypergraphs of $k$-cliques of perfect graphs.
-More examples are given in Section \ref {s:ex} where we also discuss simple extremal problems for perfect hypergraphs.
+Examples of $H_\omega$-perfect (hence also $C_\omega$-perfect) hypergraphs include $k$-partite hypergraphs, simple hypergraphs and hypergraphs of $k$-cliques of perfect graphs.
 In Section \ref {s:co} we also give a full description of doubly-perfect hypergraphs which are also $H$-perfect.

+Our notion of doubly-perfect hypergraphs is closely related (and yet not identical) to Simonyi's notion of ``entropy splitting hypergraphs'' \cite {Sim95}.
+This is also discussed in Section \ref {s:co}.